 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G12 does not provide wifi capability.

-Both the G12 and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
+Both the G12 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The G12 was replaced by the Canon G15, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G12 Manual (free pdf) or the online Leica Q Typ 116 Manual.
+Further information on the features and operation of the G12 and Q Typ 116 can be found, respectively, in the Canon G12 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So how do things add up?
 Is the Canon G12 better than the Leica Q Typ 116 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.